-COMMUNITY and FAMILY STUDIES lacksquarelacksquareHSC lacksquare1 Unit × Board Endorsed Course Category A X × \square \square Content Endorsed Course Category B ATAR 2 Unit Course contribution: Nil What is this course about?
+COMMUNITY and FAMILY STUDIES $oldsymbol{ abla}$ × Board Endorsed Course Category A HSC 1 Unit × V × \square Content Endorsed Course Category B ATAR 2 Unit Course contribution: Nil What is this course about?

 This course provides a fundamental basis for many careers and life experiences as individuals, families and community members.
-It involves the production of an Independent Research Project which is a mandatory requirement of the course.

-It includes topics such as: resource management, individuals and groups, families and communities, groups in context, research methodology, parenting and caring, family and societal interactions, social impact of technology, individuals and work.
+Students investigate topics such as: resource management, individuals and groups, families and communities, groups in context, research methodology, parenting and caring, family and societal interactions, social impact of technology, individuals and work.
+Community and Family Studies also involves the production of an Independent Research Project which is a mandatory component of the course and requires students to investigate an issue they are interested in or can personally relate to.

 Students wanting to gain knowledge and skills in a wide scope of topic areas relating to the individual, family and groups within the community.
-Students interested in careers noted in the next section.

 This course provides the basis for further study in a diverse range of areas.

-Career options include: Nursing, Social Worker, Welfare, Community Worker, Special Needs Coordinator, Aged Group Welfare and Health Worker.
+Career options include: Nursing, Social Worker, Welfare, Community Worker, Special Needs Coordinator, Aged Group Welfare, Paramedic, Health Worker and Occupational Therapy.

-Mrs Howarth.
+Mrs Howarth, Miss Jedrzejak